hashicorp/consul-k8s/CONTRIBUTING.md

 -namespace string
     The Kubernetes namespace to use for tests. (default "default") -no-cleanup-on-failure
-    If true, the tests will not cleanup resources they create when they finish running.Note this flag must be run with -failfast flag, otherwise subsequent tests will fail.
+    If true, the tests will not cleanup Kubernetes resources they create when they finish running.Note this flag must be run with -failfast flag, otherwise subsequent tests will fail.
 -secondary-kubeconfig string
     The path to a kubeconfig file of the secondary k8s cluster.
 If this is blank, the default kubeconfig path (~/.kube/config) will be used.
 -secondary-kubecontext string